Introduction

 Lesson 3: Design for Scalability Early

-Many startups build products that work for their first 100 users but struggle when they reach 10,000.
+Many startups work for 100 users but break at 10,000.

 Important considerations include: